hornos/shf3/README.md

 The certificate configuration is used by openssl to generate the secret key and the certificate request.
 The request is found in `$HOME/shf3/key/ssh/MID.csr` .
 Note that the sshkey command calls the shf3 password manager to store challenge and request passwords.

+### Encrypted directories
+If you install FUSE [encfs https://en.wikipedia.org/wiki/EncFS] you can have encripted directories.
+MID files or encrypted directories are in `$HOME/shf3/encfs` directory.
+You can create an encfs MID by:

+    encfsmgr -n secret

+The MID file has to contain one line:

+    # location of the encrypted directory
+    mid_encfs_enc="${HOME}/.secret"

+Select `p` for pre-configured paranoia mode and type your encryption password.
+Note that encryption keys ar located in `$HOME/shf3/key/encfs` directory (`MID.sec` files) and not in the encrypted directory.

+To mount the encrypted directory:

+    encfsmnt -m MID

+Encrypted directories are mounted to `$HOME/encfs/MID` .
+Start to encrypt your secret files by moving stuff into this directory.

 Queue Wrapper
 ------------------
 The queue wrapper library is designed to make batch submission of parallel programs very easy.
 First, you have configure a MID file for the queue.
 This MID file contains parameters which are same for every submission.
 Keys and values are scheduler dependent.
 Currently, Slurm, PBS and SGE is supported.
 Queue files are located in `$HOME/shf3/mid/que directory`.
 Key value pairs are: